Church of St. Edward, Busto Arsizio: Exterior

 The exterior is covered with bare brick.
-The church also has a portico by the entrance, with two memorials dedicated to Edoardo Gabardi, constructed in 1942 and to Don Ambrogio Gianotti, constructed in 1971.
+The church also has a portico by the entrance, with two memorials dedicated to Edoardo Gabardi, constructed in 1942, and to Don Ambrogio Gianotti, constructed in 1971.
 The portico was constructed in 1941.
-By the entrance there are 6 statues, which (in the original design) were meant to be placed on the roof of the portico.
-The church was meant to have a decorated Cornice, which would have depicted various scenes of Jesus Christ's life, but due to lack of funds this couldn't be achieved.
+By the entrance there are 6 statues, which (in the original design) were meant to be placed on the roof of the portico (Note: Like Saint Edward, the statues represent monarchs who became saints.
+They include Saint Stephen of Hungary, Saint Ferdinand of Castille, Saint Louis of France, and King David.).
+The portico was restored and renovated in May 2026.
+The church was meant to have a decorated Tympanum, which would have depicted various scenes of Jesus Christ's life, but due to lack of funds this could not be achieved.
 On the portico, above the entrance, the words 'D. O. M. AC D. ÆDUARDO REGUMQUE REGIS CONF.' which translate to To God and to King Edward the confessor, king of kings.